ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Changed standard badge-color to red, 20% transparency.
 * (sbormann) Added optional glow-effect for tiles.
 * (sbormann) Fixed edit-dialog of device not opening under some circumstances.
-* (sbormann) Added type icon and type datapoint to widget-url-parameters.
+* (sbormann) Added type icon and type datapoint to widget-URL-parameters.
 * (sbormann) Added OVERLAY_INACTIVE_COLOR and OVERLAY_ACTIVE_COLOR.
 * (sbormann) Added option to show badge value without unit.
 * (sbormann) Badge has now a maximum-width and uses marquee-effect.